My Main Page with Links to My Other

 Mailing social security checks is among the few things

-has written elsewhere “with administrative costs running at less than 1 percent
+wrote elsewhere “with administrative costs running at less than 1 percent

 of expenditures, SSA is vastly more efficient than any private insurance or pension